Our Essential Services

 - Undergoing a medical test for tuberculosis once you arrive.

-Additional requirements usually include earning sufficient income (threshold varies according to the type of visa) and your employer being recognized by the Netherlands’ government officials.
+Additional requirements usually include earning sufficient income (threshold varies according to the type of visa) and your employer being recognized by the Netherlands’s government officials.

 The Netherlands Visa Cost